Monrovia Montserrado County, Liberia Travel Guide

 Not all sidewalks are evenly paved or consistently present.

-Local community members are generally helpful and may offer assistance with navigation or access.
+Local community members are generally helpful and may offer assistance with route planning or access.

 Do not hesitate to ask for help when needed.

-For a smooth journey, plan your routes in advance, especially when traveling to unfamiliar areas or during peak hours.
+For an easy journey, plan your routes in advance, especially when traveling to unfamiliar areas or during peak hours.
 Consider local advice.

 Mix and match transport modes as suits your destination and comfort.
 Shared taxis for short city trips, private hire for longer or nighttime travel.